hoodaajay99/c_programming/docs/06-Installing-required-software/06-Installing-VS-Code-and-Compilers-on-Windows/Installing-VS-Code-and-Compilers-on-Windows.md

 ---
 id: Installing-VS-Code-and-Compilers-on-Windows
 title: Installing VS Code and Compilers on Windows
-sidebar_label: Installing VS Code and Compilers on Windows
+sidebar_label: Installing Software on Windows
 ---

 > Visual Studio Code is a source-code editor developed by Microsoft for Windows, Linux and macOS.
 It includes support for debugging, embedded Git control and GitHub, syntax highlighting, intelligent code completion, snippets, and code refactoring.